maximebrison/maximebrison/Tools.md

 ## Main computer

-> Used for development, CAD, writing, video/photo editing, order my Collect&Go and the occasionnal "I haven't played this game in a long time, let's spend a whole week-end on it !".
+> Used for development, CAD, writing, video/photo editing, ordering my Collect&Go and the occasionnal "I haven't played this game in a long time, let's spend a whole week-end on it !".

 ### Specs